U+00D7

 Multiplication Sign

 The true multiplication sign, not the letter x.
 Use it for a product such as 6 × 7, or dimensions such as 1920 × 1080.
-The multiplication sign (×) sits at code point U+00D7 in Unicode.
-It belongs to the math family and pastes as plain text, so it keeps working across documents, messages and web pages.
-Below you can copy it in one click and grab the exact HTML, CSS and JavaScript codes you need to reproduce it anywhere.
+Most keyboards skip the multiplication sign entirely, which is why it gets copied instead of typed.
+This one lives at code point U+00D7 and belongs to the math group; click it above to copy, or use the table below for the HTML, CSS and JavaScript equivalents.

 Symbol×